4ofdiamonds/qnotes/Academic/Year I/Fall Semester/Anatomy 1A03/Unit 1 - Everything/Modules/M13 - Brain Diencephalon & Cerebrum.md

 ![[Pasted image 20251003052104.png]]
 ## Thalamus
-- Composed of two masses of gray matter connected to each other by the interthalamic adhesion and is surrounded by the third ventricle
+- Composed of two masses of gray matter connected to each other by the interthalaimic adhesion and is surrounded by the third ventricle
 - The gray matter mass had different areas of nuclei
 	- **Medial Geniculate Nucleus**: Auditory impulses
 	- **Lateral Geniculate Nucleus**: Visual impulses